 If you have worked for part of the year you will not be exempt for that part of the year and will be required to confirm your CPD compliance for the working period.
 This applies for both your Annual Return and if you are selected to submit your CPD record for that particular year.

-If you have been selected for the CPD sample but are currently unwell please contact the CPD team in order that the Authorisation Committee can consider your circumstances.
+If you have been selected for the CPD sample but are currently unwell please get in touch with us in order that the Authorisation Committee can consider your circumstances.

 Fully retired exemption